cbaggers/cepl/docs/003 - types.md

-# Types in Jungl
+# Types in Cepl

 ### Back to the Bytes

-Types in Jungl are a lot more akin to the primitive types in languages like C, in that they have a one to one mapping to the byte layout in memory.
+Types in Cepl are a lot more akin to the primitive types in languages like C, in that they have a one to one mapping to the byte layout in memory.

 This is unlike the usual state of affairs in lisp where we let the implementation decide how memory is laid out.